xoxor4d/iw3xo-dev/README.md

   - `-stock_effects` :: render effects using shaders
   - `-no_fog` :: disable fog
   - `-no_forced_lod` :: do not set `r_forceLod` to `high` by default
+  - `-load_normal_spec` :: enable loading of specular and normal maps (if you need to for some reason)
   - `-thirdperson` :: using the `thirdperson` flag will render the thirdperson playermodel into the firstperson view (for shadow casting.
 Assign the _Player Model_ material category to hide it from your view while keeping it casting shadows.
 (Still WIP - also spawns a triangle with a unique texture used as the bounding box origin to hide meshes using textures marked as player model)

 > - commandline example: &ensp;`c:\path\iw3xo.exe -rtx -no_default_sky -stock_effects`